bit-man14/vending/README.md

 ## Main Features

-**Spring Security**, including new user registration and full user management for ADMIN.
+**Spring Security**, including new user registration and full user management for ADMIN.<br />
-Users can get roles assigned by admin.
-ADMIN - full access and rights to manage all users.
+Users can get roles assigned by the ADMIN.<br />ADMIN - has full access and rights to manage all users.<br />
-USER - can edit and contribute but without deletion.
-READER - only contribution and reading.
+USER - can edit and contribute, but without deletion.<br />READER - only contribution and reading.

-Menu:
+**Menu:**
 - **File** **Center** - you can upload multiple files of any type.
 Function intended for machine logs and future stock update.
 - **Machines** - list of all vending machines.
-If you have sufficient priviliges you can edit any data of machine.
-Special function is Slot Generator.
+If you have sufficient privileges you can edit any data of machine.<br /> Special function is Slot Generator.
-  Based on number of shelves and number of slots on shelf it generates slot layout specific for this machine.
-You can see all products assignet for machine, edit them, block some slots to create double slots for bigger products or in case of malfunction.
-Extra feature - floating header.
+  Based on number of shelves and number of slots on shelf it generates slot layout specific for this machine.<br /> You can see all products assigned to the machine, edit them, block some slots to create double slots for bigger products or in case of malfunction.<br />An extra feature - floating header.
-- **Products** - full paginated list of products with sorting function.
-You can edit individual products.
+- **Products** - fully paginated list of products with sorting function.<br />You can edit individual products.
 Its name, price, packaging type, size.
 - **Users** - visible only for ADMIN - full user management.

 ## Technologies used in project